 (b) To present its comprehensive report and findings to the Human Rights Council at its sixty-fourth session;

 29. Invites the Special Rapporteur to engage with scholars, researchers and others in the academic community to encourage research that is relevant to the mandate, including but not limited to the areas of law, economics, political science, social science, medicine and agriculture, and also through the Sanctions Research Platform;

+29bis Encourages the Special Rapporteur to finalize the development of the Guiding principles of ‘humanitarian action in unilateral sanctions environment’ and the Guiding Principles on the ‘effective remedy and responsibility in the face of unilateral sanctions and a Commentary thereto

-30. Requests the Office of the High Commissioner to organize, in accordance with Human Rights Council resolution 27/21, a biennial panel discussion, to be held at the sixtieth session of the Council, on the impact of unilateral coercive measures and overcompliance on the right to food and food security, with the participation of States, relevant United Nations bodies, agencies and other relevant stakeholders, and requests the Special Rapporteur to act as rapporteur of the panel discussion and to prepare a report thereon, and to submit and present the report to the Council at its sixty-first session;
+30. Requests the Office of the High Commissioner to organize, in accordance with Human Rights Council resolution 27/21, a biennial panel discussion, to be held at the sixty sixth session of the Council, on the impact of unilateral coercive measures on enjoyment of human rights, with the participation of States, relevant United Nations bodies, agencies and other relevant stakeholders, and requests the Special Rapporteur to act as rapporteur of the panel discussion and to prepare a report thereon, and to submit and present the report to the Council at its sixty-seventh session;

 31. Calls upon all States and United Nations agencies, funds and programmes to cooperate with and assist the Special Rapporteur in the performance of her tasks, and to provide all necessary information requested by her;